Familial colorectal cancer

-A comprehensive family history must be taken and regularly updated to identify patients who may be at risk of familial colorectal cancer (CRC).1
+A comprehensive family history must be taken and regularly updated to identify patients who may be at risk of familial colorectal cancer (CRC).

 Refer individuals and families who meet high-risk criteria to a family cancer clinic.

-Individuals at average or only slightly higher risk do not require a colonoscopy, and should be encouraged to participate in the National Bowel Cancer Screening Program (ie faecal occult blood test [FOBT]).1,2
+Individuals at average or only slightly higher risk do not require a colonoscopy, and should be encouraged to participate in the National Bowel Cancer Screening Program (ie faecal occult blood test [FOBT]).

 What do I need to know?

-Highly penetrant gene variants in several genes are associated with specific familial CRC syndromes:
+Highly in several genes are associated with specific familial CRC syndromes:

-- Lynch syndrome (associated with a range of cancers, including colorectal, endometrial, ovarian, gastric, renal pelvis, ureter, small bowel, biliary tract, brain) is caused by dominantly inherited pathogenic variants in the MLH1, MSH2, MSH6 or PMS2 genes.
-Lynch syndrome accounts for up to 6% of all colorectal cancer.3
+- Lynch syndrome (associated with a range of cancers, including colorectal, endometrial, ovarian, gastric, renal pelvis, ureter, small bowel, biliary tract, brain) is caused by dominantly inherited pathogenic variants in the MLH1, MSH2, MSH6 or PMS2 These genes encode mismatch repair proteins.
+Lynch syndrome accounts for up to 6% of all colorectal cancer.

-- Familial adenomatous polyposis (FAP), associated with multiple adenomas in the large bowel, is caused by dominantly inherited pathogenic variants in the APC gene.
-FAP accounts for approximately 1% of colorectal cancer cases.3
+- Familial adenomatous polyposis (FAP), associated with multiple adenomas in the large bowel, is caused by dominantly inherited pathogenic variants in the APC FAP accounts for approximately 1% of colorectal cancer cases.

-- There are other rare inherited CRC syndromes that may be associated with specific polyp pathologies, phenotypic features or other cancer types in a family.4,5
+- There are other rare inherited CRC syndromes that may be associated with specific polyp pathologies, phenotypic features or other cancer types in a family

-Features within a family that are suggestive of increased risk of carrying a pathogenic variant for Lynch syndrome or FAP include:1,5
+Features within a family that are suggestive of increased risk of having a pathogenic variant for Lynch syndrome or FAP include:

 - multiple affected relatives on the same side of the family